cloudops/cloudmc-standard-kb/en/cloudstack-compute-service/cloudstack-add-storage-to-instance.md

 ---
-title: "Adding storage capacity to an instance"
+title: "CloudStack: Adding storage capacity to an instance"
-slug: adding-storage-capacity-to-an-instance
+slug: cloudstack-adding-storage-capacity-to-an-instance
 ---